 Faculty | Claire Sisco King

-CLAIRE SISCO KING is Associate Professor in the Department of Communication Studies, and affiliated with the Cinema and Media Arts program.
+CLAIRE SISCO KING is Associate Professor of Communication Studies and Chair of the Cinema and Media Arts program.
 She is a scholar of media and visual culture, with a particular emphasis on the study of gender and sexuality.
 Her book, Washed in Blood: Male Sacrifice, Trauma, and the Cinema (Rutgers University, 2011), which was named an Outstanding Book of the Year in 2013 by Critical Cultural Studies division of the National Communication Association, addresses the intersections between cinematic violence, masculinity, and discourses of civic identity.
 Her work has been published in numerous journals in the fields of communication and media studies, and she is currently writing a new book on celebrity culture, gender, and race.
-King is the Editor-Elect of Women’s Studies in Communication, a peer-reviewed, feminist journal addressing the relationships between communication and gender.
+King is the Editor of Women’s Studies in Communication, a peer-reviewed, feminist journal addressing the relationships between communication and gender.

 B.A.
 Davidson College, 1999